monicathieu/spelman-wistem-psych/content/en/docs/schedule/schedule.md

 ### Monday

+- Presentation work time
+- Publishing HTML write-ups online

+### Wednesday

-- Formatting and publishing analysis write-ups
+- How to present data analysis projects

 ### Thursday

-- How to present data analysis projects
+- Practice presentations

 {{< alert icon="️📅" >}}
 Presentations with all of WiSTEM on Friday!